Library Partners

 Partner value

-What partner libraries receive
+What partner libraries receive.

 Recognition as an OAPA Library Partner

-A visible public association with support for trusted, diamond open scholarly publishing.
+Visible public association with support for trusted, diamond open scholarly publishing.

-Annual impact and transparency reporting
+Annual impact reporting

 Partner briefings and roundtables